rasbt/pattern_classification/resources/data_glossary.md

 #### Linear Discriminant Analysis (LDA)
 [[back to top](#table-of-contents)]

-A linear transformation technique (related to Principal Component Analysis) that is used to project a dataset onto a new feature space or feature subspace (for dimensionality reduction) where the new component axes maximize the spread between multiple classes.
+A linear transformation technique (related to Principal Component Analysis) that is commonly used to project a dataset onto a new feature space or feature subspace, where the new component axes maximize the spread between multiple classes, or for classification of data.

 <br>
 <br>